maxtaco/tamejs/README.md

 We've shown parallel and serial work flows, what about something in between?
 For instance, we might want to make progress in parallel on our DNS lookups, but not smash the server all at once.
-A compledge is windowing, which can be achieved in *tamejs* conveniently in a number of different ways.
+A comdefer is windowing, which can be achieved in *tamejs* conveniently in a number of different ways.
 The [2007 academic paper on tame](http://pdos.csail.mit.edu/~max/docs/tame.pdf) suggests a technique called a *rendezvous*.
-A rendezvous is implemented in *tamejs* as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first pledge is fulfilled (rather than the last):
+A rendezvous is implemented in *tamejs* as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first defer is fulfilled (rather than the last):

 ```javascript